Pet Insurance Explained: How to Reduce Your Vet Bills the Smart Way (2026)

 In this guide, I’ll explain in very simple terms:

-• What it covers and what it doesn’t?
+• What does it cover and what it doesn’t?

 • How to Lower Vet Bills?